“He was a wise man who invented beer.” – Plato

 Death Valley IPA – OK, fine, it’s a serious one with little explanation – forgive me.

 Rouge Les Guy Ale – This Les Miles – Baton Rouge mix is not to be confused with Rogue Dead Guy Ale.
 OK, fine it was meant to be confused with it.

 Golden Boot Ale – Named after the rivalry with Arkansas, folks can start a tradition by drinking the brew out of what else, but a golden boot.

-Saban Light – A light beer that mocks Les Miles, and throws out a common jab that he won a national title with Nick Saban’s players
+Saban Light – A light beer that mocks Les Miles.
+It throws out a common jab that he won a national title with Nick Saban’s players.

-Purple Stuff – Forget the gold-colored Sunny D and go with “Purple Stuff” – and that’s not to be confused with “Purple Drank”, JaMarcus.
+Purple Stuff – Forget the gold-colored Sunny D and go with “Purple Stuff”.
+That’s not to be confused with “Purple Drank”, JaMarcus.